Praveen0095/Financial-Market-News-Sentiment-Analysis/README.md

 # Adding a column for sentiment
 df['Sentiment'] = df['Polarity'].apply(get_sentiment)
 ```
-**Sentiment Analysis:**
+**Exploratory Data Analysis (EDA):**
-   - We define functions to calculate `Subjectivity` and `Polarity` using TextBlob.
+   - We visualize the distribution of sentiments using a count plot.
-   - Based on the polarity score, sentiment is classified as 'Positive', 'Neutral', or 'Negative'.
+   - Further, we examine sentiment trends over time.

 ```python
 # Step 5: Exploratory Data Analysis (EDA)